+Puppies are like babies and they need lots of sleep.
+The amount of sleep a puppy should be getting is in the range of 18 to 22 hours, depending on the age.
+So after I listen to a client talk about all of the excessive behavior issues (biting, chewing, jumping, barking, etc) their puppy is going through.
+The first question I ask is “How much sleep is Fido getting?”.
+Most of the time they can’t answer this.
+The conversation usually ends up with sleep being between 12 to 14 hours of sleep.
 Puppies need a sleep routine just like babies.
-So our first goal will be trying to get to 18.
+So our first goal will be trying to get to 16, maybe 18.
 My advice is always to look at what they are currently doing and see where they can add more sleep.
 They are usually being overstimulated.
 So if your puppy is having more than the usual puppy nipping, chewing, etc behaviors.
 Take a look at the sleep routine first.
-Now will this stop normal puppy behaviors?
-No. However, it will make it easier for them to focus on you and you will see a difference in Fido less stressed.
+Will this stop normal puppy behaviors?
+No. However, it will make it easier for them to focus on you and you will see a difference in the behaviors that your don’t want.

 Dog training does require consistency and patience and with puppies can sometimes be challenging.
-If you won’t be able to do the training on a consistent basis, you can find packages where the trainer does the dog training for you.
+If you won’t be able to do the training on a consistent basis, you can find programs where the dog trainer does the training for you.
 I offer Day Training Doggie Home School, you can check out more on my packages and services page.